 I make sure I am calling on students evenly, encouraging female students who are quiet to take the stage and use their voice to fill our learning space, provide numerous opportunities beyond writing and speaking for students to share their thoughts, ask students how they prefer to share and ways they like to create to share their voice and then provide them time to do so.
 I urge them to take leadership positions around campus based on what I have observed about and learned from them, and bring in females from varying fields, that I know interest my students, to speak and engage with my students.Leticia Citizen

 I always give examples of powerful, fearless women to my students to show them they can do anything.
 I also share my accomplishments and difficulties with them so they can relate or understand how challenges can be overcome!
-We chat about this with social/emotional learning discussions!Natalie Stuart
+We chat about this with social and emotional learning discussions!Natalie Stuart

-What Nearpod or Flocab resources do you use to celebrate women’s history?
+What Nearpod or Flocabulary resources do you use to celebrate women’s history?

 I love this Nearpod lesson about Katherine Johnson.
 I like to edit the activities and content just a little bit to make is appropriate for my Kindergarten students.
 I especially love the Flocabulary video and virtual field trip to Rocket Alley where the students can see a replica of one of the rockets Katherine Johnson helped launch and calculate the path.Caitlin Arawaka

 I love the Interactive Videos about women.
 They are impactful and offer diversity that is so important.
-You can share one a day throughout the month and really get learners thinking about the power of women in history.
-The Historical Perspectives & Literacy lessons are also very powerful and include the work and efforts of women in history.Tiffanye McCoy-Thomas, PhD
+You can share one a day throughout the month and really get learners thinking about the power of women in history.Tiffanye McCoy-Thomas, PhD

 There are a plethora of Nearpod and Flocabulary lessons that highlight phenomenal women.
 I particularly enjoy Malala Yousafzai, Sacagawea, and the most recent addition of Amanda Gorman’s Poetry.
 I appreciate that Nearpod can adapt and create powerful content in the moment.Rachel Lamb